 Day 1.
 Skopje Airport – Tetovo – Mavrovo (130 km, 2 hours drive)

-Meet and greet at the airport and transfer to Tetovo one of the largest cities in Macedonia home to a majority ethnic Albanian population, to visit one of its most important monuments known as the Painted or Decorated Mosque.
+Meet and greet at the airport and transfer to Tetovo one of the largest cities in North Macedonia home to a majority ethnic Albanian population, to visit one of its most important monuments known as the Painted or Decorated Mosque.
 The colourful mosque was originally built in 1438 and later rebuilt in 1833 by Abdurrahman Pasha.
 Most mosques of the time had sultans, beys or pashas financing their constructions, but the Painted Mosque, however, was financed by two sisters from Tetovo.
 More than 30,000 eggs were used to prepare the paint and glaze that went into the elaborate decorations.
-After visiting this exquisite example of Islamic art we continue on to Mavrovo National Park, the largest of all three national parks in Macedonia.
+After visiting this exquisite example of Islamic art we continue on to Mavrovo National Park, the largest of all three national parks in North Macedonia.
 As a result of the great relief differentiation, it has an outstanding floristic wealth as well as rather diverse fauna with many different species of birds and mammals.
-It was founded in 1949 and is located in the western part of the country between the Lake Mavrovo and the Macedonian - Albanian border.
+It was founded in 1949 and is located in the western part of the country between the Lake Mavrovo and the North Macedonian - Albanian border.
 Overnight in Mavrovo.

 Day 2.
 Mavrovo – St. Jovan Bigorski – Vevcani – Kalista – Ohrid (140 km, 3 hours drive)

 After breakfast departure towards Ohrid.
 On the way stop at the monastery of St. John the Baptist-Bigorski 11th century with marvelous achievements in the art of woodcarving.
 Afterwards continue towards the village Vevcani built on a steep hillside and sheltered by a mountain.
 Its architecture is most appealing with many old houses and buildings of all styles and shapes.
 The famous Vevcani springs have a water flow of between 400-4000Lt/sec which explains the many water-mills in this area.
 The trip continues along the beautiful valleys of Black Drin river and stop at Kalishta to visit the monastery complex of small cave churches situated high up in the rocks.
 The paintings in the churches date from the 14th -16th century.
-After the visits continue to Ohrid, the most visited town in Macedonia and part of the UNESCO protection program.
+After the visits continue to Ohrid, the most visited town in North Macedonian and part of the UNESCO protection program.
 Overnight in Ohrid.

 Day 3.
 Ohrid – St. Naum – Ohrid (2.5 hour boat trip)